 AIR: All the four major cities- New Delhi, Mumbai, Calcutta and Chennai have direct international air connections.
-Domestic airlines operate between cities.
-And, the domestic carrier, Indian Airlines, flies into the neighbouring countries.
+Domestic airlines operate between the cities.

 SEA: Mumbai, which used to be the main point of entry into India, still receives sea travellers via passenger ships and freighters.